SphinxDB/Sphinx-Exploration/exploration/zkPass.md

 By providing this level of verifiability while maintaining customers' sensitive information private.<br>
 ### Private Data Diversity and Interoperability
 The zkPass protocol generates a zk-based Soul Bound Token (zkSBT) representing the client's unique data in a specific application scenario.
 The zkPass zkSBT adheres to the ERC-998 standard protocol, and other protocols do not require integration of this type.
 The SBT is structured as a Hash Tree, with leaves composed of various Claims originating from trusted data sources. zkPass validation occurs in two stages: the mClaim ZK proof verifies that the target field originates from a trusted data source and is within the mClaim Tree, while the qClaim ZK proof verifies that the target field is within the mClaim Tree and satisfies the logical assertion.
 Type representation includes tSBT (Type, e.g., "I am a car owner") and dSBT (Datasource, e.g., "Mercedes and BMW").
 Through the tSBT, an auto alliance DAO can fully identify a car owner's identity and conduct subsequent derivative activities, demonstrating interoperability.<br><br>
 The zkPass protocol supports diverse private data sources, ensuring individuals can securely and efficiently prove their private data in various scenarios.
 Additionally, the zkPass zkSBT structure, which conforms to the ERC-998 standard protocol, enables interoperability with other systems, facilitating the integration of identity data into various applications.
-Overall, zkPass provides a comprehensive and secure solution for private data verification in today's digital landscape.
+Overall, zkPass provides a comprehensive and secure solution for private data verification in today's digital landscape.<br><br>

 # Which protocols it uses and what is it for?